Ergonomics Credentials are Like Alphabet Soup

 Ergonomics Services Popularity on the Rise

-The last 20 years have accelerated the need for ergonomics in the workplace influenced by:
+The last 20 years have accelerated the need for ergonomics in the workplace influenced by the following:

 - The focus on diversity, equality, and inclusion